nonphoto/dotfiles/README.md

 This is my personal setup and has only been tested on my machine.
 You should not install these without reading them first, but hey, what's the worst that could happen?

 ### Using Git
 Clone the repository wherever you like.
-Run `install.sh` to symlink the files into your home directory.
+Run `link.sh` to symlink the files into your home directory.
 If there are any conflicts, the existing files will be moved to `~/dotfiles_backup`.

 ```
 git clone https://github.com/nonphoto/dotfiles.git ~/dotfiles
 cd ~/dotfiles
-./install.sh
+./link.sh
 ```

 ## Terminal